 A high Quality Score means that your keywords and ads are relevant to your customers, which leads to a lower CPC and higher ad position.
 A low Quality Score will result in a higher CPC and lower ad position.

 Although part of the overall quality score metric, another way to directly measure campaign quality is to look at the Google Ads Click-Through rates.
 If a particular ad has a low CTR, it often means one of two things:

 The keyword is not relevant to the searcher's intent.
 You may think that you're bidding on the correct keywords for your client, but a low CTR can often indicate that a particular ad does not match what that audience was looking for.

 The Google Ads copy is not engaging enough.
 If the keyword intent is a perfect match and you're still seeing low CTRs, it could be that the ad copy is not catching the searcher's attention and enticing them to click.

 Lastly, another valuable metric is the landing page bounce rate.
-If the ad generates a high CTR, but too many users are bouncing from the page as soon as they land there, that could also mean a disconnect between the keyword search intent and the landing page content.
+If the ad generates a high CTR, but too many users are bouncing from the page as soon as they land there, that bounce rate could indicate a disconnect between the keyword search intent and the landing page content.